hqin18/hqin18.github.io/_posts/2019-07-16-Preparing Capital One Interview.md

 title: Preparing Capital One Interview
 ---

 Today is my 1 year working anniversary at current company.
 To celebrate, I decide to start prepare the interview of Data Scientists at Capital One.
+I interviewed with Capital One sometime in 2017.
+Unfortunately, my first attempt didn't work out.
+The interview typically consists of four steps: coding test, phone screen, data challenge and on-site interview.

+1. Coding test

+Hackerrank test.
+4 questions, 2 hours.
+This round is not very hard.
+The questions are simpler than leetcode easy questions.